alexrockhill/pd-parser/docs/_sources/generated/cli.rst.txt

 --baseline BASELINE		How much relative to the max_lento use to idenify the time before the photodiode event.
 Probably don't change but increasing will reduce false-positives and decreasing will reduce false-negatives.

---add_events ADD_EVENTS		Whether to run the parser a second time to add more events from deflections corresponding to multiple events on the same channel
+--add_events		Whether to run the parser a second time to add more events from deflections corresponding to multiple events on the same channel

+--recover		Whether to recover corrupted events manually.

 --verbose VERBOSE		Set verbose output to True or False.

---overwrite OVERWRITE		Whether to overwrite
+-o, --overwrite		Pass this flag to overwrite an existing file